kburchfiel/rope/README.md

 **3.3.3.2.
 Different outline endings better facilitate one-stroke derivative outlines for words representing different parts of speech**

 I consider it ideal to be able to write a word's derivative forms in a single stroke without too much difficulty.
 This is made easier when outlines with certain endings are used for root words that represent certain parts of speech.
 Because different parts of speech take different endings, it is good practice to choose outlines that can have those endings added in without the need for an additional stroke.
+This principle had a major impact on my outline choices, and as a result, you can generally write the different verb forms of verbs listed in ROPE in a single stroke.

 For example, PROEUS is a one-stroke outline for "process."
 However, it is not ideal for outlines for verbs to end in -S. This is because PROEUSD (for "processed") can't be written without some fancy finger movement, and PROEUSZ (for "processes") is a bit tricky to write.
 In addition, when -G is added to outlines ending in -S for verbs, it's possible to run into conflicts with other words that use the -GS ending for "-tion."
 As an example, if you use PAS for "pass," you can't write "passing" as PAGS, as that creates "passion."
 (I added in REB for "process" and PAF for "pass.")